wjakob/nanobind/docs/api_cmake.rst

           <https://docs.python.org/3/c-api/stable.html>`__ build, making it
           possible to use a compiled extension across Python minor versions.
           The flag is ignored on Python versions older than < 3.12.
+      * - ``FREE_THREADED``
+        - Compile an Python extension that opts into free-threaded (i.e., GIL-less) Python behavior, which requires a special free-threaded build of Python 3.13 or newer.
+The flag is ignored on unsupported Python versions.
       * - ``NB_STATIC``
         - Compile the core nanobind library as a static library.
 This simplifies redistribution but can increase the combined binary